How To Choose Your First Pair of Glasses or Contact Lenses

 Multifocals are a great alternative to two pairs of glasses if you have been told you are presbyopic and can be split into two groups; bifocals and varifocals.

 Bifocals allow the wearer to see for both distance and reading in one pair of lenses.
-Typically the top part of the lens is for long distance with the reading part being placed in the lower third of the lens.
-Bifocals work well but many people are put off them because there is a segment visible on the lens where the reading area sits, making them cosmetically unattractive.
+Typically the top part of the lens is for long distances with the reading part being placed in the lower third of the lens.
+Bifocals work well but many people have put off them because there is a segment visible on the lens where the reading area sits, making them cosmetically unattractive.

 Varifocals are by far the most common solution for those needing distance and reading corrections.
 They work in a similar way to bifocals, with the distance part of the lens at the top and the reading at the bottom but there are two notable differences.
-Rather than having a visible segment on the lens like bifocals, the power of the lens gradually changes from distance at the top to reading at the bottom.
+Rather than having a visible segment on the lens like bifocals, the power of the lens gradually changes from a distance at the top to reading at the bottom.
 This means they look cosmetically better and are easier to use.

 These days almost everyone is suitable for contact lenses.
 If you would like to try them you will need a suitability trial appointment with your optician.
-During the trial the optician will recommend a lens suitable for you, place a lens on your eye to show you how comfortable they are and take a few measurements.
+During the trial, the optician will recommend a lens suitable for you, place a lens on your eye to show you how comfortable they are and take a few measurements.
 If you think you may want to go ahead we will provide you with a small sample of lenses so you can try them at home and show you how to put them in and take them out.

-What about cleaning your lenses? we can recommend
+What about cleaning your lenses?
+We can recommend

 BENEFITS OF CADENCE COMFORT (COMFORT VUE) MULTI-PURPOSE SOLUTION